guardrails-ai/validator-template/README.md

 ### Testing and using your validator
 - Open [test/test-validator.py](test/test-validator.py) to test your new validator
 - Import your new validator and modify `ValidatorTestObject` accordingly
-- Modify the TEST_OUTPUT to an object that will pass your validator's test
+- Modify the TEST_OUTPUT and TEST_FAIL_OUTPUT accordingly
 - Run `python test/test-validator.py` via terminal, make sure the returned output reflects the input object
 - Write advanced tests for failures, etc.